IAmTrial/SlashWork/BH/Specifications/Diablo II/Structs/index.md

 # Diablo II Struct

 Data variables in Diablo II are often the standard C data types.
-However, in some instances, object oriented design was used to group together multiple variables that when put together, fulfilled one particular job.
+However, in some instances, object oriented design was used to group together multiple variables that fulfilled one particular job.

 This article is shared with DataTables and Pakcets.